acoustic-content-samples/content-delivery-ios-api/Readme.md

-# Acoustic iOS SDK
+# Acoustic Content Delivery iOS SDK

+iOS SDK for the Acoustic Content Delivery API.

-## How to start
+## Motivation

+This SDK is designed to help utilize the content hosted in Acoustic Content libraries in mobile applications (headlessly).

+## Getting started

-This document is intended to help to understand how to use Acoustic Content SDK in own projects.
+This document is intended to help to understand how to use Acoustic Content SDK in your own projects.

-### How to add SDK
+### Add the SDK to your project

-1. Firstly add SDK to project.
-There are several ways how to add SDK to own projects:
+1. There are several ways how to add the SDK to your own projects:

     - As source code:
         - Copy `Classes` folder into your project.
 Rename if needed.